eschoi-ml/eschoi-ml.github.io/dsa/dsa.md

 ## Greedy algorithm

 Looks for locally optimum solutions in the hopes of finding a global optimum

-- Activity selelction
+- Maximum number of activity selelction
+- Maximum profit in job sequencing with deadlines
+- Generate egyption fraction
-- Fractional Knapsack
+- Maximum value in Fractional Knapsack
+- Minimum empty space on wall by fitting shelves
-- Graph coloring
+- Minimum number of coloring graph
-- Job sequencing with deadlines
+- Minimum number of platforms
-- Minimum number of platforms/ meeting rooms
+- Minimum number of meeting rooms
+- Minimum time to assign mice to holes
+- Minimum number of swaps to make the string balanced
+- Maximum number that policemen catch thieves
+- Water connection (dfs)
 - Huffman Coding
-- Dijkstra's algorithm for shortest paths from a single source
-- Kruskal's and Prim's minimum spanning tree

-> **Code along Lecture Note: [Top 8 Greedy Algorithm](greedy.md)**
+> **Code along Lecture Note: [Standard Greedy Algorithm](standard_greedy.md)**

 ## Dynamic programming
 Problems that have overlapping subproblems AND optimal substructure property (If not, use a recursive algorithm using a divide and conquer approach)